kora-projects/kora-docs/mkdocs/docs/en/documentation/soap-client.md

 ### Usage { #usage-2 }

-Suppose we have a WSDL where `SimpleService` is declared, then configuring the plugin for `jakarta` annotation will look like this:
+Suppose there is a `WSDL` where the `SimpleService` service is declared.
+Then the plugin configuration for generation with `jakarta` annotations will look like this:

 ===! ":fontawesome-brands-java: `Java`"